-Women's bikini style in 'Latte' colour, Five sizes available:
+Women's bikini style in 'Latte' colour, Four sizes available:

 Please note that for hygiene reasons underwear can only be returned if it is faulty.

 Benefits for you:

 - You'll be more content knowing the producers and the planet have been treated well.

 - Your cotton goods are free of allergy-causing toxic pesticides and insecticides.

 - You'll enjoy top quality goods from the expert Indian craftspeople at Rajlakshmi.

 Benefits for the producers and the planet: